jakwakwa/fend-project-memory-game/README.md

 ## How to install game locally

-Install the game locally by opening up the index.html file in your web browser
+Install the game locally by opening up the `index.html` file in your web browser (e.g. Google Chrome)

 ## How to play the game